BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 *An Ode to Sami* -- November 2023

->Our man's evaporated &mdash; gone
+>Our man's evaporated &mdash; gone.
 >After the party rises dawn
 >A quiet, calmer house he leaves
 >Infused with that which he believes.